itsOski10/-Tic-Tac-Toe/README.md

-#Tic-Tac-Toe

-A simple Tic-Tac-Toe game for two players.
+#  Tic-Tac-Toe  <h1>A simple Tic-Tac-Toe game for two players.

 How to play

-    Open the game in your browser.
     Player 1 goes first and clicks on a square to place their "X" symbol.
     Player 2 goes next and clicks on a square to place their "O" symbol.
     The game continues back and forth until one of the following conditions is met: